An 8-core processor

 Academic honesty

 All projects are individual.
 You are required to do your own work and will only be evaluated on the part of the work you did yourself.
 We check for plagiarism.
-You can check our plagiarism policy for more details.
+You can check the plagiarism policy for more details.

 Acknowledgements